Lily Tomlin: Acting credits and accolades

 In 1992, she was awarded the Women in Film Crystal Award.
 Tomlin was inducted into the Michigan Women's Hall of Fame in 1998.
-In 2003, she was awarded the Mark Twain Prize for American Humor.
-Also in 2003, she was recognized again by Women in Film with the Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.
+In 2003, she was awarded the Mark Twain Prize for American Humor and was recognized again by Women in Film with the Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.
 In March 2009, Tomlin received Fenway Health's Dr. Susan M. Love Award for her contributions to women's health.

-On March 16, 2012, Lily Tomlin and her partner Jane Wagner received the 345th star on the Walk of Stars in Palm Springs, California.
+On March 16, 2012, Tomlin and her partner Jane Wagner received a star on the Palm Springs Walk of Stars.
 In December 2014, she was one of five honorees for the annual Kennedy Center Honors.
-In January 2017 Tomlin won the Lifetime Achievement Award at the 23rd annual Screen Actors Guild ceremony.
+In January 2017, Tomlin won the Screen Actors Guild Life Achievement Award at the 23rd SAG Awards ceremony.
+In 2022, Tomlin received the Career Achievement Peabody Award.
+Tomlin's 1971 album This Is a Recording was selected for the National Recording Registry by the Library of Congress in 2024.